bdoghomieg123/MK11PremiumStore-Moderator-bot/README.md

 - Fixed issue where the elif statements were listed inside the Kitana if statement and the elif statements would never have a condition to run.

 # TODO #

+- Find solution for bug where bot won't recognize a comment if "New kontent for: [character]" is in the comment twice.
+This is a low priority issue considering that during normal usage, this would never really become an issue provided the subreddit moderators closely follow the format.

 - Use variables to define the praw.ini authentication fields so that a user may run this bot from an EXE file (expected to be implemented by or in release v1.0).